vabe0003/ECE4078_Lab_2025_H2/README.md

 ### Lab room 224, 16 Alliance

 Card access requirement for room 224 has been removed, so you can freely enter/exit the space between 8am to 8pm on weekdays.
 As a general reminder - lab space access will be revoked if there are any issues we find in the room (ie. you shouldn't be eating/drinking in the labs).
 Please clean up after yourselves, and to not damage the equipment in the lab room.
+Keyboard, mouse, and monitors needs to be plugged in especially if you are the last group leaving the room.

+The room is available between 8am to 8pm.
+There are classes in room 224 at the following times:
+- Tuesdays: 9am - 3pm
+- Wednesdays: 9am - 6pm
+- Thursdays: 9am - 6pm
+- Friday: 1pm - 4pm (not ECE4078/5178)

 ### Hargrave library